JScott/health.py/README.md

 ## TODO

+- TESTS.
+I feel dirty.
 - Break things into modules
 - Have a centralized module deal with derived data
+- PID and log files for the processes
 - More useful output:
     - IRC
     - Slack